Softube® Vintage Amp Room

 I tried this plug even before it was on UAD and loved it.
 Using it with Apollo twin is just the coolest thing.
 I read people cutting down this and the Fender as well.
-Both amps are dry with no...Read More
+Both amps are dry...Read More

 I don't understand why people write negative comments on this plugin.
 As a Mesa Lonestar Special owner, I found Vintage Amp Room very useful.
 Why?
-Good for late night practicing, good for tracking...Read More
+Good for late night practicing, good for...Read More

 Best-in-class software models of three classic guitar amps from the 1960s